rust-lang/unsafe-code-guidelines/reference/src/layout/enums.md

 either 0 (for the first variant) or as one more than the prior variant.

-**Data-carrying enums.** Enums whose variants have fields are called "data-carrying" enums.
-Note that for the purposes of this definition, it is not relevant whether those fields are zero-sized.
+**Data-carrying enums.** Enums with at least one variant with fields are called "data-carrying" enums.
+Note that for the purposes of this definition, it is not relevant whether the variant fields are zero-sized.
 Therefore this enum is considered "data-carrying":

 ```rust
 enum Foo {